THE WORKSHOP ROTATION MODEL

 A Brief History & Introduction by Neil MacQueen for Rotation.org

-The Workshop Rotation Model for Sunday School was created * in 1990 at the Presbyterian Church of Barrington in suburban Chicago.
-When I arrived there in 1989 as the Associate for Education and Fellowship, I found a beautiful church upstairs, but a tired, boring and rather dysfunctional Sunday School downstairs.
+The Workshop Rotation Model for Sunday School was created* in 1990 at the Presbyterian Church of Barrington in suburban Chicago.
+When I arrived there in 1989 as the Associate Pastor for Education and Fellowship, I found a beautiful church upstairs and a tired, boring and rather dysfunctional Sunday School downstairs.

-The conditions of our classrooms were so bad I didn't want my own kids in them, let alone anyone else's.
-We found broken furniture, bad lighting, closets full of unopened supplies, unused curriculum still wrapped cellophane, and rarely used a-v equipment.
+Worse, the physical condition of our classrooms was so bad I didn't want my own kids in them, let alone anyone else's.
+We found broken furniture, bad lighting, and mold.
+We also found closets full of unopened supplies, unused curriculum still wrapped in cellophane, and rarely used a-v equipment.
 Attendance was okay, but the mood of the kids, teachers, and rooms was gloomy.